trOnk12/rijksmusem/documentation/README.md

 ### enqueueEnabledHint property

-If true then the user expects that the audio media files are enqueued in a playlist.
+If true then the user expects that the audio/video media files are enqueued in a playlist.
 This means that the playing will be smoother than when playing one by one.
 Also this is only a hint.
 The SDK is able work even if the AdPlayer implementation does not takes this hint into consideration.

 ### isBufferingWhilePaused property